 Polybuthylene Terephtalate (PBT) is a semi-aromatic polyester.
 It provides advantages such as high elasticity, ease of dyeing at lower temperatures.
 Due to its especially high elasticity property, PBT fiber became popular in textile industry with an increasing rate and used for the production of many textile applications such as; underwear, sport cloths, carpet, hosiery etc. In this study, it is intended to reveal the effect of temperature of heating zone and draw ratio on bursting strength and distension performances of the knitted fabric samples produced form PBT yarns.
 For this aim, partially oriented (POY) 110 dtex/24 filament PBT yarn samples were applied to false-twist texturing process with three different heating temperatures (175, 200, 225 0C) and three different draw ratios (1.2, 1.4, 1.6).
-Totally, 9 false-twist textured stretch PBT yarn samples were produced fabric samples were greatered under same conditions and with same fabric structural parameters.
-In order to obtain bursting strength and bursting distension values, the knitted fabric samples were applied bursting strength and bursting distension values, the samples were applied bursting distension performance and draw ratio has significant effect on both bursting strength and distension performances.
+Totally, 9 false-twist textured stretch PBT yarn samples were produced.
+Then, knitted fabric samples were prepared under same conditions and with same fabric structural parameters.
+In order to obtain bursting strength and bursting distension values, the knitted fabric samples were applied bursting strength test.
+It was concluded that temperature parameter has a significant effect only on bursting distension performance and draw ratio has significant effect on both bursting strength and distension performances.